 2. Economics in One Lesson – Henry Hazlitt

 Economics in One Lesson is an introduction to economics written by Henry Hazlitt and first published in 1946.
-The art of economics consists in looking not merely at the immediate but at the longer effects of any act or policy; it consists in tracing the consequences of that policy not merely for one group but for all groups.
+The art of economics consists in looking not merely at the immediate but at the more prolonged effects of any act or policy; it consists in tracing the consequences of that policy not merely for one group but for all groups.

 3. A Renewable World: Energy, Ecology, Equality

-This path-breaking book provides sound and effective introduction, arguments, directions, and specific solutions not only for the fast diffusion of renewable energies but for a whole revolution widening their exponential dynamics (and advantages) to all sectors, so to demonstrate that yes, “we can renew our world, despite many of the grim developments of the last few centuries”
+This path-breaking book provides sound and practical introduction, arguments, directions, and specific solutions not only for the fast diffusion of renewable energies but for a whole revolution widening their exponential dynamics (and advantages) to all sectors, to demonstrate that yes, “we can renew our world, despite many of the grim developments of the last few centuries”